Information about Massachusetts Marriage Licenses

 - Licenses can be picked up during our normal business hours.
 Northbridge does not issue licenses on Saturdays or Sundays.

 For your convenience, the Northbridge Clerk’s Office has a Justice of the Peace to serve couples who wish to marry.
-Please ask the Town Clerk for more information.
+Please ask the Town Clerk or Assistant Town Clerk for more information.